cmstead/object-verifier/README.md

-# object-verifier
+# Object Verifier #

-A drop-in testing utility for verifying object data against an expected model
+Object Verifier is a drop-in testing utility to compare objects as JSON stringified values.